 This post is sponsored by Tuttorosso Tomatoes.
 All thoughts and opinions are always 100% my own!
 I love the integrity of their products and think you’ll love them too.
 Thank you for continuing to support LCK and the brands I work with!

 Have an abundance of tomatoes right now?
-My CSA sent me home with 10 pounds of tomatoes, and the only thing to do, aside from tomato & mozzarella salads, is to make a big ‘ol batch of sauce!
+The perfect way to use them up is to make Tomato Sauce from Fresh Tomatoes!
 This Freezer Friendly Tomato Sauce is a labor of love, but so so worth it!
 The perfect way to make use of all of these fresh tomatoes during tomato season!

 This time of year is one of my favorites.
 Tomatoes on EVERYTHING.
 A few years ago I visited tomato farms and really gained an appreciation for them.
 So many variations, so many flavor profiles.
 I can eat the little grape tomatoes like candy, no joke.
 Plus, they are gorgeous, too!